-The Youth Commission is calling upon the Mayor, Board of Supervisors and Police Commission to support and urge the police department to implement a new training for all police officers, with a priority for sergeants and patrol officers that address topics and policing tactics unique to juveniles.
+Commission to urge the police department to implement a new training for all police officers, with a priority for sergeants and patrol officers that address topics and policing tactics unique to juveniles.
 This training should include topics such as adolescent cognitive development, mental health issues for youth, asserting authority effectively with juveniles, recognizing and interacting with traumatized youth and responding to accusations of racial profiling.